SmritiChawla/Precily/README.md

    Fig 3c.
 This folder contains CCLE/GDSC pre trained models after removing LNCaP cell line to assess the performance of Precily on LNCaP cell lines and compare it with groudtruth from GDSC database.

    Fig 3d.
 This folder contains pre trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for making predictions.

+   Fig 3e.
+This folder contains enrichment scores of LNCaP cell lines under different treatment conditions to see enrichment of proliferation related pathways.

+   Fig 3h.
+This folder contains pre trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for analysis of predictions of DNA replication pathway related drug Cisplatin.

+   Fig 3g.
+The folder contains CCLE/GDSC pre trained models and file containing SMILES for Orlistat and Metformin drug.

 Fig4: This directory contains codes for reproducing results for LNCaP derived xenografts datasets.
 We have included predictions for 155 drugs for 54 samples and GSVA scores.